NafimAhmed/rating-bar-flutter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+TODO: This is a package for collecting user rating in a app.
+This is so lite weight, so that all device can use it comfortably

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+TODO: My package can collect User rating efficiantly from a app

 ## Getting started